-The Partnership is a borrower under a revolving credit facility and its subsidiaries are guarantors of that revolving credit facility (see Note 9).
+The Partnership is a borrower under a revolving credit facility and its subsidiaries are guarantors of that revolving credit facility (see Note 10).
 The accompanying consolidated financial statements include the accounts of the Partnership and its subsidiaries, all of which are wholly owned by us.

-Net loss attributable to partners is allocated to our common units and participating securities using the two-class income allocation method.
+Net income (loss) attributable to partners is allocated to our common units and participating securities using the two-class income allocation method.
 All intercompany balances and transactions have been eliminated in consolidation.
 Our common units trade on the NYSE under the ticker symbol "USAC".

-USA Compression Management Services, LLC ("USAC Management"), a wholly owned subsidiary of the General Partner, performs certain management and other administrative services for us, such as accounting, corporate development, finance, and legal.
+USA Compression Management Services, LLC ("USAC Management"), a wholly owned subsidiary of the General Partner, performs management, administrative and operating services for us, and provides us with personnel to manage and operate our business.
 All of our employees, including our executive officers, are employees of USAC Management.
-As of December 31, 2022, USAC Management had 730 full-time employees.
+As of December 31, 2023, USAC Management had 822 full-time employees.
 None of our employees are subject to collective bargaining agreements.

-(2) Basis of Presentation and Accounting Policies
+(2) Basis of Presentation and Significant Accounting Policies